-Where children leave the school (including for in-year transfers) the designated safeguarding lead will ensure their child protection file is transferred to the new school or college as soon as possible.
-This will be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt will be obtained.
-In addition to the child protection file, the designated safeguarding lead will also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
-(As per KCSIE 2020 paragraphs 87 & 88)
+In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting children who have had a social worker and been victims of abuse, or those who are currently receiving support through the 'Channel' programme and can have that support in place for when the child arrives.
+More information on the child protection file is in Annex C. (As per KCSIE 2024 paragraphs 172 & 173)